-A called meeting will be held via Zoom on May 17, beginning at 7:00 p.m.
+A special meeting will be held via Zoom on May 17, beginning at 7:00 p.m.
 This memo outlines the plans that have been developed and the steps that church commissioners, ministers, Christian educators, presbytery moderators, and guests should take to become fully prepared for the meeting.

 General Meeting Information

-Presbytery of the James will convene the called meeting via Zoom at 7:00 p.m. on Tuesday, May 17, 2022.
+Presbytery of the James will convene the special meeting via Zoom at 7:00 p.m. on Tuesday, May 17, 2022.
 The purpose of the meeting is for the Presbyters Search Committee to present its nominee for lead presbyter for vision and collaboration.

 Information about the nominee will be emailed around 6:00 p.m. on May 17 to those ministers, commissioned pastors, certified Christian educators, and ruling elder commissioners who have registered for the meeting.
 Once you receive this information, please keep it confidential until after the presbytery has voted on May 17.